symfony/symfony-docs/book/doctrine.rst

 You now have a usable ``Product`` class with mapping information so that Doctrine knows exactly how to persist it.
-Of course, you don't yet have the ``product`` table in your database.
+Of course, you don't yet have the corresponding ``product`` table in your database.
 Fortunately, Doctrine can automatically create all the database tables needed for every known entity in your application.
 To do this, run:

 .. code-block:: bash